vttc08/obsidian-notes/content/homeserver/idle-power/disk spindown.md

 Edit the configuration options at `/etc/defaults/hd-idle`
 ```
--i 0 -a disk/by-uuid/xxx -i 60 -a sdd -i 100 -l /var/log/hd-idle.log
+HD_IDLE_OPTS="-i 0 -a sda -i 120 -a sdd -i 60 -a sdc -i 60 -l /var/log/hd-idle.log"
 ```
 - the first `-i 0` sets the default spindown timer for all disks in the system
-- `-a` is for which device to spindown if there are multiple, it has to be in the format of `disk/xxx` without the `/dev`
+- `-a` is for which device to spindown if there are multiple, it has to be in the format of `sdx` without the `/dev`
 	- try using `hd-idle -t disk-name`, if there is an error such as `No such devices /dev//dev/xxx` then add the disk name without the `/dev`
 - `-i` sets the spindown time in seconds for the device to be spun down in `-a`
 - `-l` set the log location, hd-idle will write to log every time a disk spinup